Coronavirus (COVID-19): Support for customers

 I’m currently in arrears, will the Bank repossess my home/rental property?

-- Gatehouse Bank has committed to not commencing repossession proceedings for 90 days with effect 19 March.
+- The Bank is currently committed to not commencing repossession proceedings in line with the government guidance

 - You should continue to talk to the Bank about your situation.

 My current fixed rate is coming to an end and I want to switch to a new fixed rate product.
 Can I apply for a new fixed rate during a payment holiday?

 - Yes, taking a payment holiday does not mean you are in arrears and therefore you are still eligible to take a new fixed rate product with the Bank.

 Any customer considering whether a further payment holiday is right for them should consider the following guidance: